-Jennifer Lee Segale has worked with plants professionally for 14 years including farming, plant research in Belize, landscape design in the SF Bay Area, and owning an organic bath + beauty product line called Garden Apothecary.
-Jennifer lives in Half Moon Bay with her gaggle of dogs, chickens, honeybees and an ever-expanding plant family.
+Jennifer Lee Segale has worked with plants professionally for 15 years including farming, plant research in Belize, and landscape design in the San Francisco Bay Area.
+She owns an organic bath + beauty product line as well as an online and brick and mortar store called Garden Apothecary.
+Jennifer lives in Half Moon Bay with her husband, gaggle of dogs, chickens, honeybees and an ever-expanding plant family. www.GardenApothecary.com.

 Laura Morton Designhttp://www.lauramortondesign.com

 Laura Morton, APLD, is an award-winning West Hollywood professional landscape designer located in Los Angeles, California.
 Both an artist and a designer, Laura draws upon her travels and training in landscape architecture, photography, jewelry design, and horticulture, to create uniquely compelling visual nad sensual experiences for her clients.
 Laura served as president of the Association of Professional Landscape Designers, California Chapter in 2012, and cofounded the Greater Los Angeles district. www.lauramortondesign.com